BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    -No!
 Feel free to update the boilerplate to fit the needs of your application.
 Certain things that you might not want/need include templates, mobile and desktop versions, Modernizr, etc.

+**Do I need a local web server to test the boilerplate?**

+   -Kind of.
+The boilerplate works locally in Firefox, but both IE and Chrome complain about the Require.js text loader plugin, which dynamically pulls in a template.
+If you are not able to use a local web server, such as XAMPP, [James Gibson](https://github.com/jamesgibson14) has provided the following instructions to test the boilerplate in IE9 and Chrome:

+   IE 9: Add this code
+      if (navigator.appName == 'Microsoft Internet Explorer' && location.toString().indexOf('file')==0) {

+         window.XMLHttpRequest = function() {

+            try {

+               //this sets the HttpRequest to use different version which does allow local file access. return new ActiveXObject('MSXML2.XMLHTTP.3.0');

+            }
+            catch (ex) {

+               return null;

+            }
+         }
+      }

+   Chrome: Make a shortcut to chrome with commanline args:
+      drive:\PathToChrome\Chrome.exe --allow-file-access-from-files

 **Can I contribute to this project?**

    -Please do!
 I am learning just like you.